|Currently there are no public meetings scheduled for this project.|

 The Outlet project is part of three interconnecting drainage projects within the White Tanks watershed area.
 On the upstream side, the White Tanks FRS No.4 Rehabilitation project will improve the longevity and function of this flood control dam and will include new features that will connect to the Outlet.
 The Loop 303 Outfall Channel, located within the future Loop 303 freeway corridor, will receive storm water from the proposed Outlet.
 When these projects are completed, the White Tanks FRS No. 4 will have a drain down connection to the Gila River.

 The final design was completed in February 2012.
-The construction is expected to start in July 2018.
+The construction phase was on-hold awaiting funding.
+The plans have been updated, and construction is expected to start in the summer of 2018.